 Can you relate?
 Do you often get to the end of your day and realize you had no real “intentional” play time with your children?
 I know we are all very busy with to-do lists and responsibilities, but the responsibility of parenting well should be a top priority and that means being intentional; it means maybe sacrificing some personal interests for the time being, putting our devices down, and engaging wholeheartedly with our children.

 If our daily schedules are too full to have time to play with our children, then I believe a reworking of our schedules is in order.
 Our playtime need not be extremely lengthy; just intentional and as undivided as possible.
 I have seen that sacrificing some of my own interests and personal goals in order to make time to intentionally play with my children is worth it.
-And an added bonus after intentional play is that their behavior is more positive and compliant for long after.
+And an added bonus after intentional play is that their behavior tends to be more positive and compliant for long after.
 Our children's obedience and cooperation I think is something all us moms desire.

 There are so many “ways” to play with our children.
 If you haven’t played with your children in awhile, I encourage you today to stop your housework, work, to-do list—whatever it is you are occupied with—for a bit, and join your children in some play time.
-It might be playing with their cars and trucks or dolls, a board or card game, sidewalk chalk, etc. Come to them with a fun idea or let your children choose what to play…but come with no agenda and be fully engaged with them.
+It might be playing with their cars and trucks or dolls, Legos, a board or card game, sidewalk chalk, etc. Come to them with a fun idea or better yet, let your children choose what to play…but come with no agenda and be fully engaged with them.

 Have fun today, look for joy, and be blessed by His truth & grace!